 How do courts determine who gets custody of children in a divorce?

-Under Texas law, the court is required to make child custody decisions based on what is in the best interest of the child.
-The courts encourage parents to try and come to agreements using mediation first.
-In some cases, a judge may order a custody evaluation to determine the best situation for a child.
+In Texas, child custody decisions are made based on what the court determines to be in the best interest of the child.
+Courts typically encourage parents to attempt to reach agreements through mediation first.
+In some instances, a judge may order a custody evaluation to determine the most suitable situation for the child.
+Our legal team can provide assistance throughout this entire process.

 What is joint custody?

-Joint custody allows both parents to make important decisions about their children, but does not account for parenting time.
-Usually, one parent will be given physical custody of the children while the other is given visitation rights.
+Joint custody is an arrangement that allows both parents to make important decisions regarding their children.
+However, it does not necessarily dictate parenting time.
+Typically, one parent is granted physical custody of the children while the other is given visitation rights.
+Our attorneys can help you work towards a satisfactory custody outcome.

 How is child support determined in a divorce or child support case?